Mohamed-Shahid8668/Smart-Parking-System-/README.md

 ## Introduction

-This is a parking lot management system that allows users to reserve parkin# ParkiT

-## Introduction

 This is a parking lot management system that allows users to reserve parking space in nearby parking lots and pay upon checkout.
 The system also provides analytics of the parking lot usage.